baileywhitbread/Bruhat.jl/README.md

 - `intersections_geometric_ordered(G)`

 As above, but displays data according to the finite poset of unipotent classes ordered by the closure relation.
 In general, this poset is not totally ordered, in which case one table is displayed for each maximal chain in the poset.
 The resulting tables are used to verify [[Lusztig 2011](https://arxiv.org/abs/1003.0412v5), Theorem 0.4. (i)].
+This function is slow for groups with complicated posets.

+- `verify_lusztig(G)`

+Verifies Lusztig's theorem without calculating maximal chains.
+This allows one to quickly verify Lusztig's theorem for groups like $`E_8`$.

 ## Getting started